tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 ---
 title: "The User Interface: Enhancing User Experience"
-description: "Building Block about how to enhance your R Shiny apps with this tutorial on UI design.
-The building block is about layout functions, applying shinythemes, custom CSS, and control widgets for dynamic, user-friendly interfaces. elevating the Shiny app's aesthetics and interactivity."
+description: "article about how to enhance your R Shiny apps with this tutorial on UI design.
+The article is about layout functions, applying shinythemes, custom CSS, and control widgets for dynamic, user-friendly interfaces. elevating the Shiny app's aesthetics and interactivity."
 Objective: Build up the the user interface of Shiny apps by learning layout functions, customization, and control widgets ."
 keywords: "R Shiny, User Interface Design, Layout, Custom CSS, shinythemes, Control Widgets, interactivity, shinyWidgets Gallery"
 date: YYYY-MM-DD